LexNastin/photos_nfd/README.md

 node .
 ```

-Here's an example of that file:
+Here's an example of the `photos.txt` file:

 ```
 3